saurav0302/Gamer-Details-Manager/README.md

-# Gamer-Details-Manager
-## Project Description
+Project Description

-The Gamer-Details-Manager project is a Node.js-based application that enables users to store and manage gamer details.
+Gamer-Details-Manager is a Node.js application that allows users to store and manage their gamer details.
+Users can sign in using Google OAuth and submit details such as their gamer tag, favorite game, platform, and skill level.
+The app uses MongoDB for storage and Express for server-side routing.

-## Features
+Features

-*   Data Storage: The project utilizes Node.js to store and manage gamer details.
-*   Server-Side Rendering: The application can render the stored data directly on the server-side.
+Google Sign-In: Sign in with Google to authenticate.
+Data Storage: Store gamer details like username, favorite game, and more.
+Protected Routes: Only authenticated users can submit data.
+Responsive UI: User-friendly design for all devices.